nikhil15041993/Kubernetes-Components/Kubernetes Cluster using kubespray/README.md

 ## Step 1: Provision the VMs using Vagrant

-First we need to provision the VMs using vagrant.
+First we need to provision the VMs using vagrant

 We will be setting up total 3 VMs (Virtual Machine) with its unique IP -